 In 1956 the zoo decided to expand the amount of entertainment which was on offer.
 They decided to add chimpanzee tea parties which had been popular at London Zoo for years.
 Four chimps known as Janie, Bobbie, Josie and Minnie entertained the zoo’s guests each day.
 In 1964 the zoo ended this activity as attitudes to captive animals began to change.

-Janie was the last of the monkey’s surviving until her death in late 2013 at the age of 60.
+Janie was the last of these apes surviving until her death in late 2013 at the age of 60.

 In 1976 a flood lifted a hippo out of its enclosure and into Western Springs Park.

 In 1981 the zoo opened its first animal hospital.